DasParijat/RingtailDE-Website/README.md

 # Changelog
 ## 7/24/25
 - Added 5 gifs to be displayed as screenshots
+- Added description for each gif, as well as compressing them by size so they don't lag the page as much.

 ## 7/23/25
 - Added itch.io widget to access component,